Arches Fast Facts

 Arches National Park is located in southeastern Utah, just north of the town of Moab.
 It is the easternmost of the five incredible national parks spread across the southern part of the state.
 The access road to the Island in the Sky District of Canyonlands National Park is a short distance from the beginning of the Arches Scenic Drive, while the Needles District is further south.
 Below is a map showing the park’s location.
 After that you’ll find some Arches fast facts, and some other interesting facts about the park.
 Further directions and maps can be found at Getting to Arches.

 More About Arches

 We have pages on all sorts of things about Arches National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.

 Last Updated on